idptools/metapredict/README.md

 ###  Predicting Disorder Domains from external scores:

-The ``predict_disorder_domains_from_external_scores()`` function takes in an disorder scores, an amino acid sequence (optinally), and returns a DisorderObject.
+The ``predict_disorder_domains_from_external_scores()`` function takes in an array or list of disorder scores, an amino acid sequence (optionally), and returns a DisorderObject.
 This function lets you use other disorder predictor scores and still use the predict_disorder_domains() functionality.
 The DisorderObject has 6 dot variables that can be called to get information about your input sequence.
 They are as follows:

 .sequence : str
     Amino acid sequence